This congregation — that’s all of us! — hopes you find this to be a place where your gifts and values come to life and your spirit grows.

 This congregation is large enough that we need a formal structure to make things happen.
 Here’s how we take care of business at UUSGS.

 Governing policies give direction to the work of UUSGS.
-They set forth our Mission, Values, and the Ends we reach for.
-They describe the Board’s relationship with the congregation, with the Executive Team, and within itself.
-The policies also list what must not be done, as limitations.
-Outside of what is expressly stated it cannot do (such as mistreat staff or spend outside the budget), the Executive Team may do anything to achieve the Mission and Ends of UUSGS.
+They set forth the Mission, Values, and the Ends that we reach for.
+They describe the Board’s relationship with the congregation, with the Minister (and other Executive-level staff, if applicable), and within itself.
+Board policies also list what must not be done, as limitations.
+Outside of what is expressly stated it cannot do (such as mistreat staff or spend outside the budget), the Minister and program teams may do anything to achieve the Mission and Ends of UUSGS.
 This allows for a lot of freedom and creativity.

-Guided by the Mission and Ends and restricted by the limitations, the Executive Team reports directly to the Board.
-So long as it does not do anything the Board says not to do (and these things are written in policy so there is little room for misinterpretation or forgetting), the team has the freedom to do anything and everything else to help us grow our spirits and bring our gifts and values to life.
+Guided by the Mission and Ends and restricted by the limitations, the Minister (i.e., Executive) reports directly to the Board.
+So long as the Executive does not do anything the Board says not to do (and these things are written in policy so there is little room for misinterpretation or forgetting), the team has the freedom to do anything and everything else to help us grow our spirits and bring our gifts and values to life.

 Back to the congregation.
-We have “jobs,” too: to elect the trustees, to be involved in whatever ways fit for us, to share our time and other resources, to speak up when we have something to say, and to support our Board and staff.
-Members help carry out the work of UUSGS through committees like social justice teams, music ministry, facilities & finance committees, religious education, and the Pastoral Care Team, among many others.
-These teams all report to someone on the staff, who eventually reports to someone on the Executive Team.
-Sometimes the Board recruits time-limited teams (like a Ministerial Search Team) to do board-related work.
+We have “jobs,” too: to elect the trustees, to be involved in whatever ways fit for us, to share our time and other resources, to speak up when we have something to say, and to support the Board and staff.
+Members help carry out the work of UUSGS through committees like social justice teams, music ministry, facilities & finance committees, religious education, and the Beacons, among many others.
+These teams all report to someone on the staff, who eventually reports to the Minister.
+Sometimes the Board recruits time-limited teams (like a Ministerial Search Team or a Capital Campaign) to do board-related work.
 Those teams report directly to the board.
-Currently, those teams are: Audit, Planned Giving, and Leadership Development.
+Currently, those teams are: Audit, Capital Campaign, and Leadership Development.

 Current Trustees of UUSGS include: